 The first thing you’ll need is a fishing rod.
 It’s crucial that you select a rod that’s good for bass fishing.
 It’s usually recommended that beginners start out with a spincast or spinning reel instead of a baitcaster.
 Spincast reels are much easier to cast compared to baitcasting reels and their overall operation is simple and easy to grasp.

-If you’re just getting started in bass fishing, we recommend getting a good quality spincast rod and reel combo.
-Be sure to get a rod that’s heavy and strong enough to handle the fight you’ll get from a sizable largemouth or smallmouth bass.
-If you’re lucky, you might catch one that weighs more than 6 or 8 pounds, which will put a significant strain on light tackle.
+If you’re just starting bass fishing, we recommend getting a good quality spincast rod and reel combo.
+Be sure to get a heavy and strong rod to handle the fight you’ll get from a sizable largemouth or smallmouth bass.
+If you’re lucky, you might catch one weighing more than 6 or 8 pounds, which will significantly strain light tackle.

 Rod Power and Action